lauxley/django-mptt-menu/README.md

 * MENU_ALLOWED_CONTENT_TYPES
   default : ('mpttmenu/simplenode', )
   If you choose to use django-genericadmin, this is the list of available content_types for models that can be referenced by the MenuNode.
-  Note that SimpleNode is NOT an abstract model, you don't need to subclass it, it is just the simplest Model to define a menu node (contain a title and an url).
+  Note that SimpleNode is NOT an abstract model, you don't need to subclass it, it is just the simplest Model to define a menu node (contains a title and an url).

 Overriding the Processor